Morsmalleo/AhMyth/INSTRUCTIONS.md

     5. Type the number that corresponds to Java 11 or Java 8 when prompted
     6. Type `ahmyth` anywhere in the terminal to auto-launch AhMyth

- If you have changed your Kali or Parrot username from its default username then you will need to edit `Line 90` of the intaller script you are going to use based on your OS, and insert your own username that you are currently using, for example if your username was `bashful` you would change the username on `Line 90` from `kali` to `bashful`
+If you have changed your Kali or Parrot username from its default username then you will need to edit `Line 90` of the intaller script you are going to use based on your OS, and insert your own username that you are currently using.

+for example if your username was `bashful` you would change the username on `Line 90` from `kali` or `user` to `bashful`
 #
 ### Manual Installation
     1. git clone https://github.com/Morsmalleo/AhMyth